FC-TEAM-VISA/beatdriver/README.md

 ![beatdriver](./public/beatdriver.gif)

-Description: Beatdriver is a beginner-friendly music creation tool you can use right in the browser.
+Beatdriver is a beginner-friendly music creation tool you can use right in the browser.
 Users can create beats with built-in sounds and effects, upload their samples, and save and record their projects to share with anyone!
 Most music software can be expensive and require a high learning curve to use.
 With ours, you can make a beat loop in seconds for free!
 Our application is browser based, so there’s no need to download anything.

 ## Features